jssql1234/docs-sqlacc/docs/miscellaneous/business-nature-industries/RecurringGuide.md

 The GST rate is still base on the GST Tax code you set in Maintain Item or Tools | option or Maintain Customer.
 :::

 ## Recurring FAQ

 ### Where to Generate the Cust Local - Payment Listing (GST 1) - Knock Off Doc No Set - Cross report?

-*Menu : Customer | Print Customer Document Listing... | Customer Payment Listing*
+*Menu : Customer | Print Customer Document Listing... | Customer Payment Listing*_

 ### How the Column Description shown in Cust Local - Payment Listing (GST 1) - Knock Off Doc No Set - Cross report?

 *Menu : Tools | Maintain Document Number...*

 It use

-- Description field as Caption
+* Description field as Caption
-- First 2 Character Format field as Grouping (eg Format RE-IV-%.5d it will group by RE)
+* First 2 Character Format field as Grouping (eg Format RE-IV-%.5d it will group by RE)

 ### Where to Generate the Sales Customer Price History - ItemCode - Cross report?

 *Menu : Sales | Print Print Sales Price History...*

 Select Customer in Group/Sort By : Option

 ### My company not using Rebate & Min.
 Charge.
 What Input Value I need to set?

 Just set the Discount Value to 0+0

 ### How is the Rebate & Min.Charge is Work?

 Default System will Calculate the Min.
 Charge then Only Rebate

 ### Can I use Maintain Customer Agent/Terms code instead use Quotation Agent/Terms code?

 Yes can just Create & set the Code as zProfile for Agent and/or Terms

-### Can I use Maintain Customer Agent/Terms code instead use Quotation Agent/Terms code?
+### Can I use Maintain Customer Agent/Terms code instead of using Quotation Agent/Terms code?

 Yes can just Create & set the Code as zProfile for Agent and/or Terms

 ![zProfile](../../../static/img/miscellaneous/business-nature-industries/recurringGuide/zProfile.jpg)

 ### Why at Maintain Customer Gen/B I can't select the Itemcode?

 Make sure you had Stock Group begin with MAINTENANCE & all itemcode is set to this Stock Group